Dendroclimatology is the science of estimating how climatic conditions were in the past by checking the growth-rings found in sections of tree wood.

 See : Global and Planetary Change Journal Vol. 60 (3–4): 289–305 (archived)

 Note: The divergence has implications for the accuracy of calculations regarding (future) climate change.
-If the current observed tend continues, then forests will not grow as quickly as would be expected.
-Thus absorbing less CO2 from the atmosphere.
+If the current observed tend continues, then forests will not grow as quickly as would be expected, and so will absorb less CO2 from the atmosphere.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.